cs231n/cs231n.github.io/assignment1.md

 ### Q5: Bonus: Design your own features! (+10 points)

-In question 4 we provided you with some features.
-For bonus points, implement your own additional features from scratch using only numpy or scipy (no external dependencies).
-You may have to research different feature types to get ideas for what you might want to implement.
-To get the bonus points, concatenating your new feature to the old features should improve your performance beyond what you got in Q4.
+In this assignment we provide you with Color Histograms and HOG features.
+To claim these bonus points, implement your own additional features from scratch, and using only numpy or scipy (no external dependencies).
+You will have to research different feature types to get ideas for what you might want to implement.
+Your new feature should help you improve the performance beyond what you got in Q4 if you wish to get these bonus points.

+**Submit to the class leaderboard**.
+We also provide some test images for which you do not have labels.
+Apply your classifier on these test images and upload your classifications using the script `blah.py`.
+This will submit your entry to a leaderboard.

 ### Q6: Cool Bonus: Do something extra! (+10 points)

-When completing assignments, your task as a student is usually to answer a set of questions we wrote.
-In this Cool Bonus meta question, we'd like to flip this and encourage you to make up and answer your own questions regarding the material.

-To claim these points implement, investigate and analyze something related to the topics in this assignment, using the code base and data in this assignment.
+Implement, investigate or analyze something extra surrounding the topics in this assignment, and using the code you developed.
 For example, is there some other interesting question we could have asked?
-Pose it, explore it and answer it.
-Or is there any insightful visualization you can make?
-Plot it and interpret it.
-Or maybe you can devise a new experiment, such as a different spin on the loss function?
-If you try out something fun and get some cool results you'll get the points, and **we will feature the coolest results in the lecture**.
+Is there any insightful visualization you can plot?
+Or maybe you can experiment with a spin on the loss function?
+If you try out something cool we'll give you points and might feature your results in the lecture.